mechatroner/vscode_rainbow_csv/DEV_README.md

 * Add feature to decorate separators with a transparent box or different color or something, see the opened issue.

+* Support dynamic dialects with quoted policies.

+* Consider handling comments in dynamic single-line csv dialects, although there are probably not many use cases for this.

 ## OTHER
 Token modifiers to use if needed:
 ```